yogat3ch/writing/Dynamic Voting System.md

 $$n=\left(\dfrac{z_{\alpha/2}\sigma}{E}\right)^2$$

 $n$ is the number of voters needed for quorum to make the vote valid.
-$\sigma$ is the standard deviation of the voted stars, and the margin of error $(E)$ is derived from the critical value $(\alpha)$.
+$\sigma$ is the standard deviation of votes (along the 1-5 scale), and the margin of error $(E)$ is derived from the critical value $(\alpha)$.
 The critical value $(\alpha)$ is set by popular vote in a special cycle that can be initiated at most once per year.
 Typical critical values are usually anywhere from $.01$ to $.1$.
 Higher levels of the political hierarchy might have lower critical values such that higher turnout and consensus are required at levels of the political hierarchy where greater numbers of citizens are effected by the outcome.

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.